 If dirt is on the sensor glass, the dynamic laser cruise control function is automatically cancelled and a warning code appears on the display.
-(See "VEHICLE-TO-VEHICLE DISTANCE CONTROL MODE FAILURE WARNING" on page 183.)
+(See "VEHICLE-TO-VEHICLE DISTANCE CONTROL MODE FAILURE WARNING" described below.)

 However, if the glass sensor is covered with icicle or any substance, dirt may not be detected.